Thinking of doing a PhD?

 If you're interested in joining a dynamic community of talented researchers from around the world to explore research questions that matter, we would like to hear from you.

 Discover the topics we're interested in supervising PhD study in below.

 Our research topics

-Within the Information Management academic group we are especially keen to receive PhD research proposals in the following areas:
+Within the Work and Organisation group we are especially keen to receive PhD research proposals in the following areas: